zeyaddeeb/blog-source/content/posts/bvps.md

 plt.show()
 ```

+This is the approximation produced by reconstructing the signal just as sum of $$\sin$$ and $$\cos$$

 ![Plot 2](/images/reconstructed.png#center)

-All this can be visualized as follows (courtesy of wikipedia)
+You can explain the whole process in one visualization (courtesy of wikipedia)

 ![Wiki Animation](https://upload.wikimedia.org/wikipedia/commons/5/50/Fourier_transform_time_and_frequency_domains.gif)

-So how can this help solve Boundary Value Problems (BVP)
+Now, how can this help solve Boundary Value Problems (BVP).
+If you are familiar with the topic, you will recommend using, [The Shooting Method](https://en.wikipedia.org/wiki/Shooting_method).

-If you are familiar with the topic, you will recommend using, [The Shooting Method](https://en.wikipedia.org/wiki/Shooting_method): basically, instead of tying a general solution to a boundary value problem down at both points, one only ties it down at one end.
+Basically, instead of tying a general solution to a boundary value problem down at both points, one only ties it down at one end.
 This leaves a free parameter (in the case of a second order problem).
 For a given value of this free parameter, one then integrates out a solution to the differential equation.
 Specifically, you start at the tied-down boundary point and integrate out just like an initial value problem.
 When you get to the other boundary point, the error between your solution and the true boundary condition tells you how to adjust the free parameter.
 Repeat this process until a solution matching the second boundary condition is obtained.

 But for unbounded regions, this becomes tricky, we can apply the same ideas from Fourier transforms, For example: